Last updated on October 5th, 2018 at 03:30 pm

 Just have a rest in one of the hotels close to the Doha airport.
 Recharge the batteries and get ready for the next flight.
 Keep in mind that the city centre is not too far away, around 20-30 minutes by taxi ($60) but it may be much more in peak business hours.

 Popular hotels are:

 If you have more than 5 hours you can also book a free city tour.
-It’s a great way to experience, although in a limited time, the many attractions.
+It’s a great way to experience, although for a limited time, the many attractions.
 I am sure you will be impressed and next time you will book a 2 days stop-over.

 The complimentary Doha tour is actually sponsored by Qatar Airways.
 There are different time-slots and you may book yours once at the airport.
-No need of any pre-arranged visa, it will be done for you.
+No need for any pre-arranged visa, it will be done for you.